holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_reserved.markdown

 * `main` --- Puppet automatically creates a `main` [class][], which [contains][] any [resources][] not contained by any other class.
 * `settings` --- The automatically created `settings` namespace contains variables with the [settings][] available to the compiler (that is, the puppet master's settings).

-Additionally, the names of data types can't be used as class names (even in lowercase):
+Additionally, the names of data types can't be used as class names:

 * `any`, `Any`
 * `array`, `Array`